 Driving Yourself by Car

 While public transport is nearly ubiquitous, many people will still want their own car for various reasons, such as exploring on their own, driving to a seaside resort, etc. However, if you haven't made a decision yet on whether or not to rent or buy a car here, you're advised to read the section on driving tips first.
-Driving has considerable risks.
+I've been driving a car in Thailand since the 1990s and don't find it difficult, and have also been driving motorcycles occasionally, so I can write from experience.

 Renting or Leasing a Car